Agnieszka Radwańska: 2016: Back to no. 2 and 20th WTA title

 Radwańska started the Asian leg of the WTA calendar with the Pan Pacific Open tournament in Tokyo.
 As defending champion and seeded No. 2 she defeated Barbora Strýcová and Monica Puig to reach her 5th Tokyo semifinal.
 During her quarterfinal post match conference Radwańska stated that she felt "a little like John Isner today" while serving eight aces in overpowering Olympic gold medalist Monica Puig.
 In the semifinal she lost a tight three set match to Caroline Wozniacki.
 At Wuhan Open third-seeded Radwańska defeated Ekaterina Makarova to set up a rematch with Caroline Wozniacki.
 Following a two set win over Caroline Wozniacki, Radwańska lost a tight tree set quarterfinal match against Svetlana Kuznetsova.
 Radwańska continued at the China Open, the fourth and last Premier Mandatory stop of the season.
 Without dropping a set she defeated Wang Qiang, Ekaterina Makarova, Caroline Wozniacki, Yaroslava Shvedova, Elina Svitolina and Johanna Konta to win her second China Open title and the 20th title of her career.
-The 2016 China Open is Radwanska's third Premier Mandatory title.
+The 2016 China Open is Radwańska's third Premier Mandatory title.
 She is just the fourth player to own three or more Premier Mandatory trophies, along with Serena Williams, Victoria Azarenka, and Maria Sharapova.
 Radwańska next played at Tianjin Open.
 She beat Tatjana Maria and Evgeniya Rodina in straight sets, but withdrew from her QF match with right-thigh injury.

 Following her win over Ekaterina Makarova at the China Open reigning WTA Finals champion, Radwańska qualified for the 2016 WTA Finals in Singapore.
 She returned to Singapore for the sixth consecutive year, the longest active streak on the tour.
-At the WTA Finals Radwańska was drawn into the White Group alongside Karolina Pliskova, Garbiñe Muguruza and Svetlana Kuznetsova.
+At the WTA Finals Radwańska was drawn into the White Group alongside Karolína Plíšková, Garbiñe Muguruza and Svetlana Kuznetsova.
 In her opening match she lost to Kuznetsova despite having a match point in the third set.
-In her second and third round robin matches Radwańska defeated Garbiñe Muguruza and Karolina Pliskova, both in straight sets.
+In her second and third round robin matches Radwańska defeated Garbiñe Muguruza and Karolína Plíšková, both in straight sets.
 She advanced to her 4th WTA Championships semifinal, where she lost to world No. 1, Angelique Kerber.
 For the first time in her career Radwańska ended the season ranked world No. 3.

 For the fourth year in a row, Radwańska was voted the winner of WTA Shot of the Year.
 She took top honors with her hot shot against Monica Niculescu at the Indian Wells Masters Tournament.
-Additionally, her performance in a close match against Dominika Cibulkova at Wimbledon won her the Grand Slam Match of the Year award.
+Additionally, her performance in a close match against Dominika Cibulková at Wimbledon won her the Grand Slam Match of the Year award.
 Radwańska also won the WTA Award for Fan Favorite Player.